 As recession set in during the 2000s many automakers began to struggle.
 The fight to survive was very real at General Motors.
 In order to secure government funding for a bail out they needed to completely redesign their sales model, which included offloading several brands.
 Initially, it appeared Hummer, Saturn, SAAB and GMC trucks would be kicked to the curb.

 In April 2009 several automotive publications were reporting that GM was doing a study to find out if eliminating the Pontiac brand would be beneficial.
-An April 23 report stated the company would drop the Pontiac brand and preserve the GMC truck line, along with Chevrolet, Cadillac, and Buick.
+An April 23 report stated the company would drop the Pontiac brand and preserve the GMC tuck line, along with Chevrolet, Cadillac, and Buick.
 The decision to eliminate Pontiac occurred primarily due to the increasing threat of a bankruptcy filing.
-On April 27, 2009, GM formerly announced the inevitable end of Pontiac, with production ceasing by the end of 2010.
-The last Pontiac was a G6, built at the Orion Township Assembly Line in January 2010.
+On April 27, 2009, GM formerly announced the inevitable end of Pontiac.
+The last Pontiac, a G6, left the Orion Township Assembly Line in January 2010.